 You Should Start Writing Letters Yesterday

 What are you waiting for?
-Writing letters is fun, therapeutic, and has a much deeper meaning to the recipient than a boring old email.
+Writing social letters is fun, therapeutic, and has a much deeper meaning to the recipient than a boring old email.
 You could try your cool new stationery and get to enjoy the simple act of writing, doodling, or drawing.

 So what if it takes a little bit longer than a digital message?
 It is so very worth it for both you and your lucky recipient.
 I bet you will find that you love it more than you expected.

 Write to me!
-My address is:
+My studio address is:

-Shelby Abrahamsen
+Shelby Abrahamsen (Foxsy)

 United States